-In stark contrast my neighbouring diner was kind enough to pass me her ribeye cap as she was full which was cooked to a beautiful mid-rare as you can see.
-It was a brilliant piece of steak packed full of flavour and it was redeeming value.
+In stark contrast my neighbouring diner, “Elle” was kind enough to pass me her ribeye cap as she was full, her piece was cooked to a beautiful mid-rare as you can see.
+It was a brilliant piece of steak packed full of flavour and it was redeeming corner.

 The chips tasted triple cooked.